ayushsingh82/OG-Data/README.md

 ## 🌟 Acknowledgments

-- **0G Labs** for providing the foundational blockchain infrastructure
+- **0G Labs** for providing the foundational blockchain and storage infrastructure
+- **AI Agent Developers** for building and deploying verifiable agents
-- **Research Community** for contributing datasets, tools, and feedback
+- **Data Providers** for contributing quality datasets to the marketplace
 - **Open Source Contributors** for building the tools that make this platform possible

 ---

-**Accelerating Scientific Discovery Through Decentralized Collaboration and AI-Powered Research Tools**
+**Verifiable AI Data Marketplace • Powered by OG Network • Massive Data Storage • Intelligent Agent Deployment**

-*Built on 0G Network • Powered by Collaborative AI • Advancing Human Knowledge*
+*Built on 0G Network • Verifiable AI Execution • Transparent Data Trading*